"Dad, your cars arrived!"

 The Marcos GT first appeared in 1964 and production of the 'traditional, Marcos finished in 1992 although two additional models, the Martina and Mantara continued in production until 1998.

-After this the cars made by Marcos retained a similar silhouette but were more 'rounded' and had extended curves and bumps.
-We'll deal with those cars later and concerned on the early cars to start with.
+After 1998, the cars made by Marcos retained a similar silhouette but were more 'muscle car', 'rounded' and had extended curves and bumps.
+We'll deal with those cars later and concentrate on the early cars to start with.

-Depending on the age of the car your thinking of buying it could be over fifty years old and in that time the raw materials as well as running gear that cars used, have come a long way.
+Depending on the age of the car your thinking of buying it could well be over fifty years old.
+In that time the raw materials, as well as running gear used on the cars, have come a long way.
 Manufacturing techniques in fibreglass were in their infancy in the 60's and it can show!

 "Fibreglass cars don't rot so what's the worry?"